-which is bounded on $[0,T]\times \zz{R}^d$ for all $T$ (e.g., see Theorem II.5.11(b) in \citet{PerkinsSFnotes}).
-The duality for superprocesses (e.g., see Theorem II.5.11(c) in \citet{PerkinsSFnotes}) implies that for all initial measures $\nu$,
+which is bounded on $[0,T]\times\zz{R}^d$ for all $T$; for example, see Theorem II.5.11(b) in \citet{PerkinsSFnotes}.
+The duality for superprocesses [e.g., see Theorem II.5.11(c) in \citet{PerkinsSFnotes}] implies that for all initial measures $\nu$,

-It follows that $U^\lambda(t,x)$ increases as $\lambda,t\to\infty$ to a Borel function $U^\infty(x)\ge 0$ satisfying
+It follows that $U^\lambda(t,x)$ increases as $\lambda,t\to\infty$ to a Borel function $U^\infty(x)\ge0$ satisfying

-Next use the fact that $\overline X$ propagates locally at a finite rate (see Theorem~III.1.3 of \citet{PerkinsSFnotes}) and dies out in small time with high probability if $|\overline X_0|$ is small (recall \eqref{superext}), to see that for $\vep$ small,
+Next use the fact that $\overline X$ propagates locally at a finite rate [see Theorem III.1.3 of \citet{PerkinsSFnotes}] and dies out in small time with high probability if $|\overline X_0|$ is small [recall \eqref{superext}], to see that for $\vep$ small,

 It therefore follows from \eqref{superhitting} that